 Textbook Advance Program

 An advance of funds to purchase textbooks is available to all students.
 This program permits you to charge required textbooks, purchased at the Pioneer Bookshop, to your Grinnell student account.
-You must repay the advanced funds according to the terms of the agreement.
+You must repay the advanced funds by the end of the semester.
 Please note, an advance of funds for the purchase of textbooks is not an increase in the amount of your financial aid award.

 If needed, an advance of funds will enable you to obtain your textbooks when you need them, without the use of a high interest credit card.
 You can then repay the advance using earnings from your campus job or other part-time work.
 If you do not plan to work, you may wish to discuss other long-term loan options with a financial aid counselor since you will not have the regular income needed to pay back the advance.

 Mellon Mays Undergraduate Fellowship Program Loan Repayment